-Machining, also known as subtractive manufacturing, is a prototyping process that creates a desired shape by removing unwanted material from a larger piece of material.
+Machining, also known as subtractive manufacturing, is a prototyping and manufacturing process that creates a desired shape by removing unwanted material from a larger piece of material.
 Since a part is built by taking away material, this process is also known as subtractive manufacturing.
 For information on additive manufacturing, read our companion FAQ on rapid prototyping.

 What are the different types of machining?

 Various machining techniques have been around for decades, but most fall into three principle processes each requiring a specific tool and experienced machinist.
 They are:

 How does machining work?

-In modern prototype development, machining is most often done using a CNC machine, which stands for Computer Numeric Control.
+In modern product development, machining is most often done using a CNC machine, which stands for Computer Numeric Control.
 In essence, the machine uses computer software to take CAD design models and map out toolpaths, turning the designs into 3D machined parts.
 The CNC can create parts from a wide variety of materials, in varying types of finishes, with tolerances created to the nearest .001” from solid material.
 Unlike rapid prototyping, parts are machined using real materials reflecting the density, finish, and porosity of the finished design.
 Machined parts can be used for representative testing, models including sliding components where friction is a factor, and for sealed components requiring 0 rings and gasketed surfaces.